 Populations served by counseling psychologists include people of all ages and cultural backgrounds.
 Examples include late adolescents or adults with career/educational concerns and children or adults facing severe personal difficulties.
 Counseling psychologists also consult with organizations seeking to enhance their effectiveness or the well-being of their members.
 Counseling psychologists adhere to the standards and ethics established by the APA.

 The doctoral program is fully accredited by the American Psychological Association to provide doctoral level training in counseling psychology.
-The next accreditation site visit is scheduled for 2017.
+The next accreditation site visit will occur in 2021.
 For more information, please contact:

 Office of Program Consultation and Accreditation

 750 First Street NE

 If you wish to pursue licensure as a counseling psychologist, it is important to know that most states require a degree from a program accredited by the American Psychological Association (APA), such as our program here at WVU.
 Please check with the licensing body in any state(s) where you intend to practice.
 Also, visit the Association of State and Provincial Psychology Boards (ASPPB) website for more information.